 3) Website and SEO

-Small businesses should focus on their website and online e-commerce distribution channels.
+Small businesses should focus on their website and online e-commerce distribution channels when they finished MVP development.
 There is huge potential to make revenue through online sales, and this is a way to really expand and grow your small business as well.

-Your website should be well designed and easy to navigate.
-Most importantly, don’t underestimate the role of search engine optimisation when it comes to promoting your website.
+Your website should be well-designed and easy to navigate.
+Most importantly, don’t underestimate the role of search engine optimization when it comes to promoting your website.
 If you don’t know how to integrate SEO, it’s wise to hire an expert.
 SEO helps increase your website’s visibility in search engine rankings.

 4) Banking for Small Businesses